Tried, Tasted & True. These ribs are down right delicious, tender and fall off the bone.

 Brush the ribs with some Sweet Baby Ray and pushed them back in the oven for another 20 minutes.
 The internal temp had reached 165F and the ribs were pretty!
 If you want to make your own bbq sauce instead of using a commercial one you can use your own sauce favorite.

 These were very juicy and real tender.
-Again, these country style ribs were as good as the last batch I made on my Weber kettle and I wouldn’t hesitate to feed these to my friends.
+Again, these country style ribs weren’t quite as good as the last batch I made on my Weber kettle but I wouldn’t hesitate to feed these to my friends.

 Tender and delicious grilled baby back ribs.
 The secret here is to bake the ribs before grilling them.
 And, of course, your favorite